PureStorage-OpenConnect/tripleo-deployment-configs/README.rst

    network or routed to the cloud management network with the Pure Storage iSCSI ports correctly configured, if using this protocol.

+-  The Pure Storage management IP must have connectivity from the Cinder Volume Service controller.

--  The Pure Storage management IP (and iSCSI port IPs if applicable) must have connectivity from the controller and compute nodes.
+-  The Pure Storage iSCSI ports (if applicable) must have connectivity from the Cinder Volume Service controller and all compute nodes.

--  You have obtained a privileged API token from the Pure Storage FlashArray that will be used by OpenStack Block Storage service.
+-  You have obtained a privileged API token from the Pure Storage FlashArray that will be used by OpenStack Cinder Volume service.

-When RHEL OpenSstack Platform is deployed through the Director, all major Overcloud settings must be defined and orchestrated through the Director as well.
+When RHEL OpenStack Platform is deployed through the Director, all major Overcloud settings must be defined and orchestrated through the Director as well.
 This will ensure that the settings persist through any Overcloud updates.